Sector Specialist Or A Generalist Business Broker To Sell A Business?

 Having a high quality list has other benefits.
 It helps with confidentiality as the broker does not need to do a lot of marketing of the opportunity and can contact buyers directly instead.
 It also reduces the time to deal completion as there's no marketing delay waiting for prospective buyers to find the ad and get in touch.

 The downside to sector specialisation is that there can sometimes be a cosy relationship between broker and buyer/s.
-You need to protect against this (and we advise our clients on how to protect themselves against broker bias).
+You need to protect against this (and we advise our clients on how to protect themselves against broker bias and conflict of interest).

 How to find a sector specialist to sell your business?